devwardiman/podmanfile/compose-alpine-one/readme.md

 -   Yarn: Yarn is a package manager for JavaScript that is designed to be faster and more reliable than npm.
 It allows you to easily install, manage, and share JavaScript packages and modules.
 -   Composer: Composer is a dependency management tool for PHP that allows you to easily install and manage dependencies for your PHP projects.
 It simplifies the process of installing, updating, and managing third-party libraries and frameworks in your PHP code.

-#### Note: Saya juga melengkapi beberapa extensi dasar php untuk menjalankan project laravel
+#### Note: Compose ini melengkapi beberapa extensi dasar php untuk menjalankan project laravel

 ### 🔥 Setup